 Details

 There are two methods of using this function.
-Case 1: action="map"
+Case 1: action="map".
+In

-s in the selected database, along with all the latitude
+nodes in the selected database, along with all the latitudes and

-s.
-This value is also returned (silently) if plot
+longitudes.
+This value is also returned (silently) if plot is true, but

 in that case, a plot is drawn to indicate the node locations.
 If latitude